minhtr05/obsidian/English/Composing.md

 Build tension, progress the plot towards the [[#Climax]]

 #### Climax
-Fiish at a high point of tension, but one where the read
+Fiish at a high point of tension, but one where the reader can imagine how the rest of the story plays out.